KarliEST/geomarkers-frontend/README.md

 * Requests are made, using Axios.
 * Project is configured to use [proxy port: 8080](package.json)

 ### NB!
+To run the project correctly, back-end project: https://github.com/KarliEST/geolocator-backend must be running on port: 8080.
+### NB!
 Project is configured to use proxy port: 8080.

 Before starting the project run: